 With my experience in emergency medicine, construction, and gardening, I found a niche in what to write.

-Looking at my personality traits and skillset helped me to market myself to future clients and write my profile or “About Me” page.
+Looking at my personality traits and skill set has helped me market myself to future clients and write my profile or “About Me” page.

-I figured that my clients want to know if they hire me as an editor or writer that I’m honest, reliable, provide excellent customer service, have strong attention to detail, and will provide excellent communication throughout the project.
+I figured that my clients want to know if they hire me as an editor or writer that I’m honest, reliable, provide excellent customer service, pay close attention to detail, and communicate well throughout the project.
 So, those are the words I use when sending a job proposal and in my written profile.

 Then, it’s your job to back up what you say you can provide, which will get you positive feedback and repeat customers.